Skip to main content

 • The Tutor in considering permission will have regard to the nature of the event and the organisation and conduct of any similar eventspreviously held.
 The Senior Tutor reserves the right to withdraw Tutorial permission where the above condition is not complied with, or other circumstances subsequently arise.

-To arrange a bar facility in the Party Room, please discuss your requirements with the RCSA Ents Officer.
-Alternatively, drinks may be bought from the College bar in take-away receptacles.
+To arrange a bar facility in the Party Room, please discuss your requirements with the the Red Brick Cafe Bar Manager.

 For use of the disco equipment arrangements should be made with the RCSA Ents. committee.